cQQkie-dev/gsm-monitor/README.md

 >                           ./run.sh 933.4M

 This might be useful if you already settled on the frequency you want to monitor.
 For example, the docker image could be build on a **Rasperry Pi** or similiar single-board computers connected to an SDR and deployed to monitor a fixed frequency over extended periods of time.

+## Setup on Raspberry Pi

+Clone this repo on your Raspberry Pi or pull the docker image and run inside the container there.
+Runs smoothly on Raspi4's, but has trouble running on Raspi2's.
+To have the monitoring run automatically on start-up, have a look at the gsm-monitor.service file.
+This helps you to register a systemd service in the following way:

+1. Config files for systemd services are usually saved at /etc/systemd/system/<service_name.service>.
+So we can create a symbolic link to our config file, e.g. like
+>                           ln -s /home/$USER/gsm-monitor/gsm-monitor.service /etc/systemd/system/gsm-monitor.service

+2. Tell systemd to start the service automatically at boot:
+>                           sudo systemctl enable gsm-monitor.service

+3. To test you can run:
+>                           sudo systemctl start gsm-monitor.service
+and
+>                           sudo systemctl status gsm-monitor.service